My House (Flo Rida song): Certifications

+Release history

 The Scott Brothers version

 The Scott Brothers released a cover of the song with Eric Paslay on January 12, 2017.
 The music video was filmed at their home in Las Vegas, Nevada.
 The proceeds from the sale of the single go to St. Jude Children's Research Hospital.

 While singing along to the original in while driving, Jonathan Scott thought it would make a good country song.
 Paslay was originally brought on to do a rap cameo, but they liked his voice so much they invited him to sing on the entire song.